 Gusto’s Core plan gives you full payroll tax service in any state, as well as access to direct integrations with time tracking and accounting tools.
 This product is all that smaller remote teams will need.

 The Complete plan has a higher cost per employee than Simple, but it supports payroll automation for multi-state employers.
 Plus also include time tracking, paid time off management.
 You’ll get project and workforce costing along with customizable onboarding tools.

 Gusto customer support has a very good reputation, regardless of the plan you choose.
-However, the Concierge plan gives you access to certified HR pros who can help companies navigate complex tax and benefit scenarios.
+However, the Concierge plan gives you access to certified HR professionals who can help your company navigate complex tax and benefit scenarios.